dawi9840/test_def_to_class/README.md

 Unfortunately, they are not the same.

-I have confused about the result is difference.
+I have confused about the result is different.

 Difference1:
 ![Screenshot from 2021-08-24 14-20-22](https://user-images.githubusercontent.com/19554347/130567717-18cb1d4f-70d4-4aee-9da1-0e59c6aee5cc.png)